 In North Central Massachusetts, 17 small business owners (see map) have banded together to offer shoppers an alternative to meaningless modern shopping rituals.
-When they host their annual Country Roads Christmas (December 1 and 2 in 2012 from 8 a.m. to 5 p.m. each day), visitors are treated to a warm and friendly holiday shopping experience featuring free refreshments, special discounts and children's activities and rewards at each stop.
-Plus, if you visit all 17 participating shops and complete a stamp card, you'll be entered to win a variety of prizes including a grand prize package valued at $680 featuring gifts from each store including a live Christmas tree from Whiting Farm.
+When they host their annual Country Roads Christmas (December 7 and 8 in 2013 from 8 a.m. to 5 p.m. each day), visitors are treated to a warm and friendly holiday shopping experience featuring free refreshments, special discounts and children's activities and rewards at each stop.
+Plus, if you visit all 17 participating shops and complete a stamp card, you'll be entered to win a variety of prizes including a grand prize package valued at over $600 featuring gifts from each store including a Santa from Country Mischief.

 Sure, this is a shopping promotion.
 But Country Roads Christmas is also a journey through the alluring countryside that lies just about an hour west of Boston, as well as to a New England you may not realize persists in the 21st century.
 Fourth-generation farmer Al Rose, who owns Red Apple Farm in Phillipston, Massachusetts, with his wife, Nancy, says that Country Roads Christmas was conceived not only to encourage support of local businesses but to hearken back to "old New England roots."
 Participating small business owners meet and plan for the two-day event year-round, forging relationships that strengthen their own operations and the community.